 EdX’s Best Practices for Developing Accessible Online Course Content

-As founding partners of edX, a free, open-source, online learning destination, MIT and Harvard are pioneers in e-learning, making this case instrumental in setting precedent for the application of the ADA to educational uses for online media.
+As an early adopter of Massive Online Open Courses (MOOCs), edX, developed in collaboration by Harvard and MIT, is a pioneer in e-learning, making this case instrumental in setting precedent for the application of the ADA to educational uses for online media.

-The NAD and the universities came to an agreement that required edX to make substantial adjustments to their online content including their website, platform, and mobile applications to meet the standards set forth by the Web Content Accessibility Guidelines (WCAG) 2.0 AA.
+In the settlement, edX agreed to make substantial adjustments to their online content including their website, platform, and mobile applications to meet the standards set forth by the Web Content Accessibility Guidelines (WCAG) 2.0 AA.
 In addition, they would be required to provide information on accessibility best practices for others in the industry.

 Why Captioning Is Important for Online Courses